illescasDaniel/CppStyleGuide/README.md

 Naming
 ------

-Names should be descriptive and clear.
-They should generally contain only letters.
-Abbreviations and acronyms should generally be avoided.
+* Names should be descriptive and clear and contain only letters.
+* Abbreviations and acronyms should generally be avoided.
-And don't worry about the name length, `int a` is not better than `int age`.
-A variable name could contain more than one word if it looks more clear.
+* Don't worry about the name length, `int a` is not better than `int age`.
+* Variable names could contain more than one word if it looks more clear.

 **Syntax styles:**